 Colour Scheme 9: Dramatic Blue Living Room/Bar

-Wood panelling in “Hale Navy” by Benjamin Moore gives this living room-cum-home bar its characteristic drama.
+Wood panelling in “Hale Navy” by Benjamin Moore gives this blue living room-cum-home bar idea its characteristic drama.
 An antler painting by Jo Hyman Art evokes the same colour palette above a custom-made teal slipper chair with leopard velvet trim by Scalamandre and vintage twisted glass accent table.
-Nourison’s Wilton Essence Devon Court rug brings the colour onto the floor for an all-encompassing palette one can’t help but want to while away the afternoon (and evening) in.
+Nourison’s Wilton Essence Devon Court rug brings the colour onto the floor for an all-encompassing blue lounge palette one can’t help but want to while away the afternoon (and evening) in.

 Colour Scheme 10: Pale Blue Living Room